G33R0Y/FishersFriend/README.md

 ## Third-Party Code and Licenses

 This project includes code from [pyclick](https://github.com/patrikoss/pyclick) which is licensed under the MIT License.
 The original copyright notice and license text can be found in the [LICENSE](LICENSE) file.
+I had to modify the `humancurve.py` and `_beziercurve.py` so that the given values from my function are getting converted to integers.

 ## Author
  - Made by G33R0Y